 The FOMC said it will let inflation rise for now but more members predicted a rate hike – or two – could be on the horizon.
 Seven of the 18 members projected there could be an interest rate increase in 2022, and just five said rates will remain the same through 2023.
 In fact, the Fed has now predicted two rate hikes could be necessary in 2023.

-While seven is not enough members to make any rate changes in 2022 — since a majority vote is needed to raise rates — it's likely the Fed will raise rates at least once in 2023.
+While seven may not be not enough members to make any rate changes in 2022 — since only 12 Fed members vote on interest rate changes and it's not clear how many of the seven saying interest rates should increase in 2022 are voting members — it's likely the Fed will raise rates at least once in 2023.
 However, this could change as the economic recovery evolves.

 After the Fed dropped interest rates during the COVID-19 pandemic, a rush of homeowners refinanced their homes to a lower interest rate to save money on their monthly payments.
 While the Fed is now contemplating future rate hikes, millions of homeowners could still benefit today from refinancing their home loans since mortgage rates remain historically low.
 Visit Credible to see how much you could save and compare rates from multiple lenders at once.